CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This description is far too broad and vague to be useful for skill selection.
-It essentially claims to cover all of software development without specifying any concrete capabilities or distinct niche.
+This description is far too broad and vague to serve as an effective skill selector.
+It essentially claims to cover all of software development without specifying concrete capabilities or a clear niche.
 The 'quality focused software architecture' framing is undermined by the catch-all trigger clause that encompasses any software-related task.

 Suggestions